pabloh/pathway/README.md

 end
 ```

-When won't get into the details for each step here, but the important thing to gather is that `:create_nugget` and `:attach_history_note` will exists withing a single transaction and `send_mails` (and any steps you add in the `after_commit` block) will only run after the transaction has finish successfuly.
+When won't get into the details for each step in the example above, but the important thing to take away is that `:create_nugget` and `:attach_history_note` will exists withing a single transaction and `send_mails` (and any steps you add in the `after_commit` block) will only run after the transaction has finished successfuly.

+Another nuance to take into account is that calling `transaction` will start a new savepoint, since, in case you're already inside a transaction, it will be able to properly notify that the transaction failed by returning an error object when that happens.

 #### `Responder` plugin